KyoriPowered/blossom/readme.md

 Template parameters set from different sources (via the DSL) will override each other, inheriting in the following order (where the last element in the list takes priority):

-- Template set, defined in a set data file
+- Template set, defined in a set property file
 - Template set, defined in-buildscript
 - Variant, defined in global files
-- Variant, defined in the variant-specific data files
+- Variant, defined in the variant-specific property files
 - Variant, defined in-buildscript

 ## IDE Integration